-The UV index on sunny days will be very high (10) to extremely high (12) around noon time (on a scale from 1 to 12, with details available here: https://www.epa.gov/sunsafety/uv-index-scale-1).
-In view of the many expected sunny and dry days, there is a high risk of skin damage due to intense UV radiation.
+There is a high risk of skin damage due to intense ultraviolet (UV) light emitted by the sun.
+During this period, the UV index will be very high to extremely high on sunny days.
 Visitors should be encouraged to apply high SPF sunscreen lotion regularly (preferably reef safe), and seek shaded areas between the hours of 10 AM and 3 PM.
-Outdoor tourism operators and staff should also be mindful to minimise skin exposure during these times, and to wear sunscreen when they work outdoors.
+Outdoor tourism operators and staff should also be mindful to minimise skin exposure during these times, and to wear sunscreen and protective clothing when they work outdoors.